Serious Injury Law Limited Client Care Information Document and terms and conditions

 We also charge for copying documents and providing data via electronic means.
 Value added tax (vat) is payable in respect of our services.
 Our vat registration number is 546432542.

 Our hourly charging rates are reviewed annually.
-On the first of January each year the rates will increase by an amount up to 5% on the previous year's rates unless we tell you otherwise.
+On the first of January each year the rates may increase by an amount up to 5% on the previous year’s rates, unless we tell you otherwise.

-When we receive a signed form of authority from you giving us your instructions to act for you, we will then give you a specific case plan and an estimate of legal costs you will incur with us.
+The contract between us is likely to be of indeterminate duration.
+In other words, there is unlikely to be a fixed date by which the services to you will be completed.
+When we receive a signed Form of Authority from you giving us your instructions to act for you, we will then give you a specific case and time plan and an estimate of legal costs you will incur with us.
 At that time, we will also advise you as to the risks and potential outcomes relevant to your case.
 Until we have your instructions it is difficult to give an accurate estimate of the legal costs that may be incurred in the case.
-For example, the amount of legal costs will depend upon several factors, e.g. whether liability is admitted, any issues raised by the other side in respect of your claim, etc. Our best estimate is that if the claim results in a straightforward uncontested case, with a claim for compensation for personal injury, then legal costs in the region of £2,000 plus vat may be expected, with an additional £750 in disbursements, plus any success fees.
+For example, the amount of legal costs will depend upon several factors, e.g. whether liability is admitted, any issues raised by the other side in respect of your claim, etc. Our best estimate is that if the claim results in a straightforward uncontested case, with a claim for compensation for personal injury, then legal costs in the region of £3,000 plus vat may be expected, with an additional £750 in disbursements, plus any success fees.
 In a contested matter of the highest value, then legal costs in the region of £500,000 plus vat may be expected, with an additional £75,000 in disbursements, plus any success fees.
 Please note that this is not a fixed estimation, nor do the examples represent the lower or upper limits.

 The rules that may apply to your claim may determine that one of several fixed legal costs regimes may apply.
-If rules in existence at the time you instruct us to act determine that a fixed legal costs regime applies, then we offer to accept the amount of legal costs, at the level fixed by the rules existing at the time you instruct us, in full and final settlement of all of the legal costs that you incurred with us, even if these fall short of or exceed the amount of the legal costs you had incurred at the time of settlement (if we are representing you at the time of settlement).
+If rules in existence at the time you instruct us to act determine that a fixed legal costs regime applies, then we offer to accept the amount of legal costs, at the level fixed by the rules existing at the time you instruct us, in full and final settlement of all of the legal costs that you incurred with us, even if these fall short of or exceed the amount of the legal costs you had incurred at the time of settlement (if we are representing you at the time of settlement) and so long as they are paid to us direct.
 Excluded from this offer are the costs of any work you instruct us to do which fall outside the remit of the work provided for under the fixed legal costs regime.
-Examples are obtaining a second opinion from another medical expert; obtaining a second opinion from another firm of solicitors; costs incurred because of you failing to attend a medical appointment or court hearing; costs incurred by you not co-operating with us; costs incurred by you becoming bankrupt during the life of the claim.
-This is non-exhaustive list.
+Examples are obtaining a second opinion from another expert; obtaining a second opinion from another firm of solicitors; costs incurred because of you failing to attend a medical appointment or court hearing; costs incurred by you not co-operating with us; costs incurred by you becoming bankrupt during the life of the claim.
+This is a non-exhaustive list.
 We will make you aware if there is a risk of you becoming personally liable to pay legal costs which are outside of the fixed legal costs regime.

 As you have freedom of choice in instructing a firm of solicitors, you do not need to instruct our firm and you may end your instructions to us in writing at any time.
 We can keep all your papers and documents while there is still money owed to us for legal costs and / or expenses.
-If you are required to meet any of the legal costs you incur with us, payment is due to us within 28 days of our sending you our formal 'Statute Bill of Costs'.
+If you are required to meet any of the legal costs you incur with us, payment is due to us within 28 days of our sending you our formal ‘Statute Bill of Costs’.
 We may send you interim Statute Bills of Costs on account before the conclusion of your case which may not include all the costs incurred during the period covered by the Bill of Costs.
-We will charge interest on the total amount of the Statute Bill of Costs at 5% per annum from the date of the Statute Bill of Costs if it is not settled within 28 days of that date.
+We will charge interest on the total amount of the Statute Bill of Costs at 4% over the Bank of England base rate for the time being per annum, from the date of the Statute Bill of Costs if it is not settled within 28 days of that date.
 Interest will be calculated on a daily basis.
 We are entitled to exercise a lien (a right to keep possession of property belonging to another until a debt is settled) until any of the legal costs you incurred with us that remain outstanding are discharged or provided for.
-This means that we will not release your file, papers etc. to you or other solicitors until we are paid.
+This means that we will not release your file, papers, money etc. to you or other solicitors until we are paid.

-We may decide to stop acting for you only with good reason, examples include: there is a conflict of interest, you refuse to disclose material information, you are dishonest, non-payment of sums required on account, not accepting reasonable advice, giving instructions inconsistent with the law or our duty to the court and or others, not co-operating with our reasonable requests, not providing timely instructions.
+We may decide to stop acting for you only with good reason.
+Examples include: there is a conflict of interest, you refuse to disclose material information, you are dishonest, non-payment of sums required on account, not accepting reasonable advice, giving instructions inconsistent with the law or our duty to the court and or others, not co-operating with our reasonable requests, not providing timely instructions, if there is a breakdown in the relationship between us.
 We will give you reasonable notice that we will stop acting for you.
 If you or we decide that we should stop acting for you, you will be liable to pay all the legal costs up until that point.
+They must be paid within 28 days.
 Any termination of our contract with you may result in us asserting our right to be paid all of the legal costs you have incurred with us irrespective of the reasonableness of the termination.

 If you receive interim damages, we may require you to pay the legal costs incurred with us and any disbursements at that point, plus a reasonable amount for future legal costs and disbursements.
 If you receive provisional damages, we are entitled to payment of the legal costs and disbursements at that point.
 If on the way to winning or losing you are awarded any legal costs and disbursements, by agreement or court order, then we are entitled to payment of those legal costs and disbursements.